Margiris/CIDM-Challenge-2020/README.md

 Run `download.sh` only on device that you intend to use this for, then transfer `debs` and`pip` folders to `distance_pinger/` folder on your device.

 > If you're not adding dependencies, you don't have to download anything.
-All currently needed files are already in the `distance_pinger/` folder.
+All currently needed files are in the `distance_pinger/` folder already.

 ## Packing

+`setup.sh` script controls how and where `distance_pinger` is installed and configured.

-`pack_setup.sh` script adds everything the `distance_pinger` program needs (installer script, dependencies, python scripts) to one installer executable in `pi/payload/home/pi/`.
+`pack_setup.sh` script adds everything the `distance_pinger` program needs (`setup.sh` installer script, dependencies, python scripts) to one executable in `pi/payload/home/pi/`.

+`pi/unattended_setup` script copies everything found in `payload` folder to `/`.

 ## Installing

-Put everything from `/pi/` folder on the `boot` partition of a fresh _Raspberry Pi OS_ install.
+Put everything from the `/pi/` folder on the `boot` partition of a fresh _Raspberry Pi OS_ install.
 It will self-install on the next boot.

-> Non-fresh install might still work, but remember that the install script disables quite a few things, e.g. audio, 3D video driver, status LED, etc.
+> Non-fresh install might still work, but remember that the install script (`pi/unattended_setup`) disables quite a few things, e.g. audio, 3D video driver, status LED, etc.

+After installation the device will:

+- have it's password set to 'cidm'.
-After installation the device will automatically connect to a wireless network that is defined in `pi/wpa_supplicant.conf`.
+- automatically connect to a wireless network that is defined in `pi/wpa_supplicant.conf`.

   Edit the file according to your network, or create a wireless network based on current configuration file.

+- have disabled:
+  - Bluetooth
+  - Audio driver
+  - 3D video driver
+  - Status LED
+  - UART console